Learning about learning by many-body systems: Results

 The spins absorb work when the field changes, as from $\{ A_j(t) \}$ to $\{ A'_j(t) \}$.
 The change in the spin glass's energy equals the work absorbed by the spin glass: $W := \sum_{j = 1}^\Sites \left[ A'_j(t) - A_j(t) \right] s_j .$ Absorbed power is defined as $W / ( \text{100 s} )$.
 The spin glass dissipates heat by losing energy as spins flip.

-The spin glass is initialized in a uniformly random configuration $C$.
+The spin glass is initialized in a uniformly random configuration $\mathcal{C}$.
 Then, the spins relax in the absence of any field for 100,000 seconds.
 The spin glass navigates to near a local energy minimum.
-If a protocol is repeated in multiple trials, all the trials begin with the same $C$.
+If a protocol is repeated in multiple trials, all the trials begin with the same configuration $\mathcal{C}$.

 In a certain parameter regime, the spin glass learns its drive effectively, even according to the absorbed power~\cite{Gold_19_Self}.
 Consider training the spin glass on a drive $\{ A, B, C \}$.
 The spin glass absorbs much work initially.
 If the spin glass learns the drive, the absorbed power declines.
 If a dissimilar field $D$ is then applied, the absorbed power spikes.
-The spin glass learns effectively in the Goldilocks regime $\beta = 3$ K$^{-1}$ and $B = 4.5$ K~\cite{Gold_19_Self}: The temperature is high enough, and the barriers are low enough, that the spin glass can explore phase space.
+If the familiar fields are reapplied, the absorbed power spikes again, but less.
+The spin glass learns effectively in the ``Goldilocks regime'' of $\beta = 3$ K$^{-1}$ and $B = 4.5$ K~\cite{Gold_19_Self}: The temperature is high enough, and the barriers are low enough, that the spin glass can explore phase space.
 But $T$ is low enough, and the barriers are high enough, that the spin glass is not hopelessly peripatetic.

-We distinguish robust learning from superficially similar behaviors in~\cite[App.~B]{Zhong_20_Learning}.
+Spins can fail to learn nontrivially, yet adopt configurations that reflect a drive.
+For example, the spins can be entrained to the field.
+The spins would bear the field's stamp as silly putty bears a thumbprint.
+A thumbprint vanishes as soon as the silly putty is smoothed.
+Hence the silly putty undergoes no long-lived structural change that resists erasure; the silly putty does not learn robustly.
+Alternatively, most of the spins can remain frozen, while only a few flip.
+One might infer the drive from the few flippable spins, though most of the glass would contain no information about the drive.
+We confirm that our spin glass does not exhibit these behaviors, in App.~\ref{sec_Not_Enslaved_Or_Frozen}: The spin glass's learning is nontrivial.